Progressive education: Poland

 The names of Pestalozzi, Froebel and Spencer shine with no less brilliance than the names of the greatest inventors of the twentieth century.
 For they discovered more than the unknown forces of nature; they discovered the unknown half of humanity: children.
 His Orphan's Home in Warsaw became a model institution and exerted influence on the educational process in other orphanages of the same type.

 Ireland

 The Quaker school run in Ballitore, Co Kildare in the 18th century had students from as far away as Bordeaux (where there was a substantial Irish émigré population), the Caribbean and Norway.
 Notable pupils included Edmund Burke and Napper Tandy.

 Sgoil Éanna, or in English St Enda's was founded in 1908 by Pádraig Pearse on Montessori principles.
 Its former assistant headmaster Thomas MacDonagh and other teachers including Pearse; games master Con Colbert; Pearse's brother, Willie, the art teacher, and Joseph Plunkett, and occasional lecturer in English, were executed by the British after the 1916 Rising.
 Pearse and MacDonagh were two of the seven leaders who signed the Irish Declaration of Independence.
 Pearse's book The Murder Machine was a denunciation of the English school system of the time and a declaration of his own educational principles.
+Apart from these examples of progressive education, however, during the decades after the advent of national independence in 1922, Irish educational policy makers generally rejected progressive ideas, focusing instead on curricula and teaching methods that reflected the new country's Catholic heritage and nationalist ethos up until the 1960s.